 The CD benefits Steven’s Walk, a charitable organization named for a brave young man called Steven Potter.
 (My brother, Brian Voger, who spearheaded this project, is a Potter family friend.)
 Steven’s Walk raises funds and awareness in the fight against the insidious disease Spinal Muscular Atrophy.
 SMA is the leading genetic cause of infant death, and robs sufferers of their mobility and their lives.

 Brian produced, recorded and mixed “From the Heart.”
 The “house band” on the CD has Brian on bass, myself on vocs/guitars/keys and “Jazzy” JohnYoung of the popular South Jersey combo Sordid Past on drums.
-The best part: Brian knows a lot of musicians in the Jersey club scene, and enlisted quite a roster of talent to donate solos and instrumentation to the 14 original songs on “From the Heart.”
+The best part: Brian is tight with a lot of musicians in the Jersey club scene, and enlisted quite a roster of talent to donate solos and instrumentation to the 14 original songs on “From the Heart.”

 Anyone who knows the Jersey Shore and South Jersey club scenes will recognize the names Billy Hector, Matt O’Ree, Reggie Wu, Sim Cain, Ken “Stringbean” Sorensen, Georgie Rumbol, Ron Howden (Nektar, yo!), Ron Tagg, Ron Tortu and Joe DeLuca.
 In all, 20 musicians graciously contributed.